Enjoy a Real Winter in North America’s Highest CityNovember 15, 2020

 For Covid safety in 2020-21, guests must buy all passes in advance online.

-Ski-in Dinners and Sleep Yurts: The Nordic Center, Cookhouse and Sleep Yurts at Tennessee Pass open on Thanksgiving, Nov.
-26, 2020, for the season.
+Ski-in Dinners and Sleep Yurts: The Nordic Center, Cookhouse and Sleep Yurts at Tennessee Pass are open for the season.
 Snowshoe or cross-country ski one mile through the forest to a gourmet candlelight dinner featuring local foods.
 Sleep well in luxury yurts with soapstone wood stoves and down comforters.
 The next day, explore 27 km of groomed trails.

-Snow Zooming: Take a snowmobile tour to explore the historic mining structures just outside Leadville.
-Or zoom across the snow above treeline for high-octane fun and energizing views of the Sawatch and Mosquito ranges.
+Snow Zooming: Snowmobile tours to explore the historic mining structures just outside Leadville are now running.
+As snow cover allows, you can also zoom above treeline for high-octane fun and energizing views of the Sawatch and Mosquito ranges.

 For Experienced Winter Backcountry Enthusiasts: Ski or snowshoe to off-grid huts.
 These hut trips and yurt trips are recommended for those who have experience in winter backcountry travel and avalanche safety equipment and skills.